SiliconLabs/simplicity_sdk/app/bluetooth/example/bt_dhc/readme.md

  - Launch the host app.
 E.g.: `python3 dhc.py -p <COM# on Windows, /dev/tty# on POSIX> --ncp -c configuration_sample.json`
  - This will apply the configuration values of `configuration_sample.json` to the selected device and verify that they have been applied correctly

+## RCP Usage
+ - The EFR device needs to be attached using the `btattach` command
+ - Check the available hci devices using the `hcitool dev` command
+ - Use the HCI device name.
+E.g.: `python3 dhc.py -p hci0 --rcp`
+ - Note that RCP only works on Linux

 ## Providing custom XAPI path to the host application

 The host application - when launched from it's default location in the SDK will use the XAPI file supplied with the SDK.
 If you wish to run this script without the SDK - you can specify the location of the XAPI file by using the `-x` or `--xapi` command line option: